 About Daniël Esser:

 Daniel Esser studied cello with Tibor de Machula and Jean Decroos, and composition with Robert Heppener at the Music lyceum in Amsterdam.
 In 1980 he won the first prize with the Amsterdam Piano Trio on the international Piano Trio Competition in Colmar (France), followed by many trips abroad.
 As from 1979 he is playing in the Royal Concertgebouworchestra, and as from 1990 in the Ebony Band.
 Now Daniel is performing with many different ensembles often presenting works of less well-known composers like Bréville, Widor and Pierné.
-He is co-composer of the series “Anthology of the Royal Concertgebouworchestra”, and teaches at the Sweelinck Conservatory in Amsterdam.
+He is co-composer of the series “Anthology of the Royal Concertgebouworchestra”.

-Piano trio with Junko Naito and Daniël Esser
+Piano trio with Marleen Asberg and Daniël Esser